tymofiivoitenko/RestfulAPIForStatistic/README.md

 This is not done in order to do not complicate the code and understanding of the solution.

+## Alternative solutions
+Implementation of the Observer design pattern.
+Thus, upon creation, the transaction object:
+1. triggers statistics updation
+2. calculates the time until current transaction will be useless for statistics: (transaction date + 60 sec) - now().
+3. Falls asleep for this time
+4. Right after waking up deletes it from data structure and 2nd triggers statistics update

 ## QnA

 ### How frequently statistics updater is triggered